dlannan/ljos/README.md

 # ljos

-Waening: Under devleopment. various systems are being added, so this is very unstable at the moment.
+Warning: Under development.
+Various systems are being added, so this is very unstable at the moment.

 Firstly, big thanks to Kenneth Wilke whos excellent blogs on making a bootable linux lead me to make this setup.
 > https://suchprogramming.com/barebones-linux-system/